urban backland development 03

 After all, how do you generate unique and historic homes if everything has to follow strict lines of regimentation and only be built where there are other dwellings.

-Updated in July 2021, Para 80 refers to a section of the 2018 National Planning Policy Framework (NPPF) relating to building new homes in isolated open countryside, but subject to certain key criteria; they must be exceptional and of outstanding architectural quality to become today’s grand designs.
+Updated in December 2024, Para 84(e) refers to a section of the 2024 National Planning Policy Framework (NPPF) relating to building new homes in isolated open countryside, but subject to certain key criteria; they must be exceptional and of outstanding architectural quality to become today’s grand designs.

-Does a paragraph 80 build cost a lot more?
+Does a paragraph 84(e) build cost a lot more?

 The short the answer is, yes, it can do.
 Though there are measures you can take to anticipate and reduce these certainly by researching your local planning requirements thoroughly, being prepared to be flexible, using inexpensive but interesting materials, building a good relationship with your planning officer and, of course, having excellent advice from your knowledgeable architect.